Sanford alumni serve in a variety of ways.

 - Match students with a board mentor

-For more information, please contact Genille Anderson, Director of MPP Student Services & Program Development.
+For more information, please contact Shana Lassiter, Director of MPP Student Services & Program Development.

 MIDP Alumni Career Mentor

-As a Career Mentor you are asked to meet on campus one time a year with your mentee (or through a Skype/FaceTime if you are international) and correspond at least monthly with your mentee.
-You may be asked to help your mentee with assignments or professional preparation such as a mock interview.
-This a yearlong commitment with opportunities to renew after successful completion of your first term.
+Career Mentors meet on campus once a year with your mentee (or through a Skype/FaceTime) and correspond at least monthly with your mentee.
+You may be asked to help with assignments or mock interviews.
+This a yearlong commitment with opportunities to renew.
 Applications and interviews may be required.
 Mentees are selected through a career services interview and application process.

 Tap into the Network